loopdash/cleveland-lead-testing/src/faqs/lead-testing-costs-cleveland-blood-tests-home-inspections.md

   <li>Bundle assessments across multiple units or during scheduled turns.</li>
   <li>Integrate testing into due diligence to price risk into acquisitions.</li>
 </ol>
-<p>A predictable testing budget helps keep Cleveland rentals safe, compliant, and consistently leased.</p>
+<p>A predictable testing budget helps keep Cleveland rentals safe, compliant, and consistently leased. <strong>Want to get an accurate cost estimate for your property?</strong> <a href="tel:2164400321" class="text-blue-600 hover:text-blue-800">Call or text (216) 440-0321</a> to schedule a professional assessment and receive a detailed quote for lead testing services.</p>